Ironii/iEncounterEventTracker/README.txt

 	autodiscard X	x = seconds, auto discards fights shorter than X (when autosave is on) colorreset		resets colors to default
 	contact			show author's contact information
+	whitelist spellid	add spell to whitelist (-spellid to remove)

 ---------------------------
 --Colums-------------------